 - a current Health Care Card holder and their dependents including spouses listed on the card (does not include Health Care Card for carer allowance and foster care issued in the name of the child)

 - a child holding a current Child Disability Health Care Card or Foster Child Health Care Card, but not their guardians/families listed on the card

 - a child under a Family reunification, Care by Secretary or Long-term care order including children on interim accommodation orders

-- a person who is subject to an order under the Mental Health Act 2014, Sentencing Act 1991, or Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 requiring them to be compulsorily assessed or treated in a designated mental health service.
+- a person who is subject to an order under the Mental Health and Wellbeing Act 2022, Sentencing Act 1991, or Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 requiring them to be compulsorily assessed or treated in a designated mental health service.
 This includes compulsory, security and forensic patients.

 Concession transport from a private healthcare facility

 If a concession card holder is transported from a private healthcare facility the sending private facility is responsible for payment.
 This includes registered private hospitals and registered private day procedure centres.

 The private healthcare facility decides whether or not to pass this cost onto the patient.